-- A. Pursuant to the findings and purpose of the Efficient Use of Energy Act, the commission shall consider public utility acquisition of cost-effective energy efficiency and load management resources to be in the public interest. - B. The commission shall direct public utilities to evaluate and implement costeffective programs that reduce energy demand and consumption. - C. Before the commission approves an energy efficiency and load management program for a public utility, it shall find that the portfolio of programs is cost-effective and designed to provide every affected customer class with the opportunity to participate and benefit economically.
-The commission shall determine the cost-effectiveness of energy efficiency and load management measures using the utility cost test.
-In determining life-cycle costs and benefits of energy efficiency programs, the commission shall not adjust for taxes when selecting a discount rate.
-In determining life-cycle costs and benefits for energy efficiency and load management programs directed to low-income customers, the commission shall either quantify or assign a reasonable value to: - (1) reductions in working capital; - (2) reduced collection costs; - (3) lower bad-debt expense; - (4) improved customer service effectiveness; and - (5) other appropriate factors as utility system economic benefits. - D. The commission shall act expeditiously on public utility requests for approval of energy efficiency or load management programs.
+A. Pursuant to the findings and purpose of the Efficient Use of Energy Act, the commission shall consider public utility acquisition of cost-effective energy efficiency and load management resources to be in the public interest.

+B. The commission shall direct public utilities to evaluate and implement costeffective programs that reduce energy demand and consumption.

+C. Before the commission approves an energy efficiency and load management program for a public utility, it must find that the portfolio of programs is cost-effective and designed to provide every affected customer class with the opportunity to participate and benefit economically.
+The commission shall determine the costeffectiveness of energy efficiency and load management measures using the utility cost test.

+D. The commission shall act expeditiously on public utility requests for approval of energy efficiency or load management programs.